 ENG 401 Composition IV: Theory and Research

 A writing course that introduces students to the scholarly field of composition studies.
 Students will read and respond to texts that define contemporary theories of and report recent research in, composition and rhetoric.
 The course will include practical experience in tutoring students in 100-level writing courses.
 Recommended for students with junior or senior standing and required for students seeking teacher licensure.
 Prerequisite: ENG 201 or equivalent.
 Fall Term.

 ENG 403 Advanced Professional and Multimedia Writing

 Building on foundational theories and practices of professional writing, this course engages students in the study and production of advanced genres of professional writing.
 Students learn rhetorical theory and apply rhetorical skills to produce an array of sophisticated multimedia and traditional print texts.
 Includes a possible public/civic-engagement component in which students may draft print and digital texts for local charitable organizations.
 Prerequisites: ENG 303 or equivalent.

 ENG 410 Advanced Writing Seminar

 A writing-intensive course, topics vary and may include rhetoric and composition, journalism, professional writing, or literacy theory.
 Consult members of the English department or the current course schedule for the specific topic each year.
 May be repeated for credit.
 Prerequisites: Any advanced writing class and consent of the instructor.
 Fall Term.

 ENG 412 Advanced Fiction Writing

 This course will concentrate on advanced work in fiction writing and practices with a strong emphasis on class workshops and intensive study of published fiction and student work.
 Students should expect their first short story to be due by the second week of class.
 Scheduled conferences with the instructor will focus on individual student development.
-Prerequisite: grade of B or better in ENG 312 or its equivalent, or permission of instructor upon submission of a sample writing portfolio.
+Prerequisite: ENG 312 or equivalent, or permission of instructor upon submission of a sample writing portfolio.
 Spring Term, alternate years, 2015–2016.